-(66) "Vanpool Program": A program that provides opportunities for a designated group of riders to share the usage of a vehicle to commute between different communities/neighborhoods on a regular basis.
+(74) "Vanpool Program": A is defined as a facility that is a program that provides opportunities for a designated group of riders to share the usage of a vehicle to commute between different communities/neighborhoods on a regular basis.

-(67) "Vehicle Miles Reduced (VMR)": Reduction in miles achieved by a project when compared to single occupant vehicles.
+(75) "Vehicle Miles Reduced (VMR)": Reduction in miles achieved by a facility when compared to single occupant vehicles.